Neshamon/simple-database/test.md

 The fundamental building block of everything in Lisp is the S-Expression.
-S-Expressions, or sexprs, are the representation of objects within Common Lisp, and anything and everything in Lisp is an object.
+S-Expressions, or sexprs, are the representation of objects within Common Lisp; Any and everything in Lisp is an object.
 These sexprs can be represented in two main ways, as an `atom` or a basic type of list called a `cons`